DivyaVamjangi/Crawling-Amazon/README.md

 ## Command to run the code - scrapy crawl amazon

-### To create a .json file use command - scrapy crawl amazon -o items.json
+### To create a .json file of crawled data use command - scrapy crawl amazon -o items.json
-### To create a .xml file use command - scrapy crawl amazon -o items.xml
+### To create a .xml file of crawled data use command - scrapy crawl amazon -o items.xml
-### To create a .csv file use command - scrapy crawl amazon -o items.csv
+### To create a .csv file of crawled data use command - scrapy crawl amazon -o items.csv